 The ISCT is proud of its rich history of expert faculty and speakers, aligning with some of the most prominent healthcare organizations in radiology.
 One such institution is the Mayo Clinic, ranked #1 in more specialties than any other hospital in the country.
-We consider ourselves lucky that one of their top providers is not only on our faculty, but presenting a number of innovative talks on computed tomography at our CT Program this June.
+We consider ourselves lucky that one of their top providers is not only on our faculty, but presenting a number of innovative talks on computed tomography at ISCT 2018 this September.
 Cynthia H. McCollough, PhD, FAAPM, FACR is one of the leading minds in CT research, serving as the director of Mayo Clinic’s CT Clinical Innovation Center, where she leads a team of physicians, scientists, and research trainees to find better ways to detect and quantify diseases using computed tomography.

 As a professor of Medical Physics and Biomedical Engineering, Dr. McCollough’s expertise spans topics related to quantitative assessment of material composition, disease progression/regression, and organ function to radiation dose optimization.
 Her focus areas at the Mayo Clinic’s CT Clinical Innovation Center include:

-- Quantifying, radiation dose monitoring in CT imaging patients, by developing improved tools for estimating radiation dose during CT scans.
+- Quantifying radiation dose monitoring in CT imaging patients by developing improved tools for estimating radiation dose during CT scans.
 She’s also dedicated to providing accurate and balanced information to patients about the benefits and safety of CT scanning.

-- Noninvasive evaluation of material composition using dual energy CT, including characterization of kidney stones, identifying gout and automating the removal of iodine or calcium-containing signals from data sets.
+- Noninvasive evaluation of material composition using dual-energy CT, including characterization of kidney stones, identifying gout and automating the removal of iodine or calcium-containing signals from data sets.